thibaut-lemoine/thibaut-lemoine.github.io/indexEN.md

 ## Status

 I am currently a postdoctoral researcher at Institut de Recherche Mathématique Avancée (IRMA) of Université de Strasbourg.
 I am in the project "Geometry of quantum Hall states" of USIAS directed by Semyon Klevtsov.
 Beforehand, I was a PhD student in Laboratoire de Probabilités, Statistique et Modélisation (LPSM) of Sorbonne Université, under the direction of Thierry Lévy.
+A pdf version of my resume is available [here](/CV_EN.pdf).

 ## Research Interests